wp-plugins/google-remarketing/readme.txt

 1. Navigate to 'Settings' -> 'Google Remarketing' to specify a default tracking code and which post types you want to be able to override.
 1. When you are adding or editing pages you will now have a new meta box to enter a custom pixel for that page.

+== Screenshots ==

+1. Setting Page.
+2. New meta box that shows on the add/edit forms.
+3. View source of the embed.

 == Changelog ==